 The swishing sound of a murmur comes from blood not going the right way.
-There can be a hole in the heart, there can be growths or bacteria that get in the way of blood flow, or the heart can be enlarged causing the abnormal blood flow.
+There can be a hole in the heart, there can be growths that get in the way of blood flow, or the heart can be enlarged causing the abnormal blood flow.

 Puppies can have "innocent" murmurs which go away as they grow up, but some murmurs in puppies are the result of very serious congenital defects which can stunt growth and not allow them to reach even 1 year of age.
 Small breed dogs commonly develop heart murmurs as they age due to disease of the heart valves which does not allow them to close correctly.
 Some dogs live with murmurs for many years without any complications.
 Large dogs more commonly develop heart disease as a results of heart muscle issues.

 There are two steps you should take when you find out your dog has a murmur.
 These steps are finding out what the murmur is being caused by, and seeing if it is causing any other problems for your pet.

 The first step is a veterinarian examining your animal and listening to the murmur.
 The differences mentioned above (location of the murmur, type of murmur) can tell your veterinarian a lot about what possible causes are.
 In addition, a few different tests your veterinarian may recommend include a chest x-ray, EKG, blood pressure, and cardiac ultrasound.

 A chest x-ray will show if your pet has any heart enlargement or lung problems.
 This can help determine medications for your pet.
 An EKG can help determine the cause of heart problems.
 It can indicate certain parts of the heart that are having problems, but it can also be very non-specific for some problems.